 Is there someone 40 or above that inspires you to keep on training hard?
 Your parent?
 Your coach?
 An on-line inspiration?

 If so, shoot me an email at jedd dot diesel at gmail dot com and I will put them up on the site.

 I look forward to plenty more Iron Master Nominations.

 - The New Conquest – The Iron Grip Monster

 - Hammering Horseshoes DVD is Live!

 - Barbell Snatch Submissions

 This entry was posted on Wednesday, February 23rd, 2011 at 11:17 am and is filed under Diesel Iron Masters, feats of strength, grip strength, your daily inspiration.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.